flameletFoam/flameletFoam-2.3.x/README.md

 https://openfoamwiki.net/index.php/Extend-bazaar/solvers/combustion/flameletFoam

 This package was developed at the Universität der Bundeswehr München, Thermodynamics Institute (Prof. Pfitzner).
-Should you publish results that were obtained with this package, please make sure cite our group, e.g.: http://sourceforge.net/projects/openfoam-extend/files/OpenFOAM_Workshops/OFW8_2013_Jeju/Fri/Track3/HagenMuller-OFW8.tar/download
+Should you publish results that were obtained with this package, please make sure to cite our group, e.g. the following paper: http://sourceforge.net/projects/openfoam-extend/files/OpenFOAM_Workshops/OFW8_2013_Jeju/Fri/Track3/HagenMuller-OFW8.tar/download

 Financial support was provided by the German Research Foundation (Deutsche Forschungsgemeinschaft) in